 Principles of palliative care are essential throughout the course of a chronic progressive incurable disease at the end of life.
 Includes clinical hrs.
-Prerequisite: NUR 448; practicum placement site and preceptor must be approved by established deadlines outlined in the "Preceptor Planning Process" found in the MCN Graduate Handbook.
-451 FINANCIAL AND RESOURCE MANAGEMENT OF HEALTH SYSTEMS 4 sem. hrs.
+Prerequisite: NUR 448: practicum placement site and preceptor must be approved by established deadlines outlined in the "Precentor Planning Process" found in the MCN Graduate Handbook FINANCIAL AND RESOURCE MANAGEMENT OF HEALTH SYSTEMS 4 sem. hrs.

 Forecasting, resource allocation, strategic positioning, and fiscal responsibilities for quality management within managed and non-managed care environments are emphasized.
 Prerequisite: NUR 479 or concurrent registration.

-453 ORGANIZATIONAL BEHAVIOR IN HEALTH CARE
+ORGANIZATIONAL BEHAVIOR IN 453 HEALTH CARE

 3 sem. hrs.

 Application of an understanding of organizational behaviors to health care systems and the management of human resources by nurse executives.

-471 FAMILY NURSE PRACTITIONER I

-5 sem. hrs.
+FAMILY NURSE PRACTITIONER I 5 sem. hrs.

 Focuses on the specialized role of the family nurse practitioner in preventive health and primary health care of populations across the life span, emphasizing minor, self-limiting health problems.
 Includes practicum.
 Prerequisite: NUR 431 and 437; NUR 433 or concurrent registration.

-473 FAMILY NURSE PRACTITIONER II 5 sem. hrs.
-Emphasizes the role of the family nurse practitioner in family-centered, preventive health care of the child-rearing family.
+FAMILY NURSE PRACTITIONER II 5 sem. hrs.

+Emphasizes the role of the family nurse practitioner in familycentered, preventive health care of the child-rearing family.
 Includes practicum.
 Prerequisite: NUR 471.

-475 FAMILY NURSE PRACTITIONER III 7 sem. hrs.
+FAMILY NURSE PRACTITIONER III 7 sem. hrs.

 Focuses on the role of the nurse practitioner in the management of complex problems of clients across the lifespan.
 Includes practicum.
 Prerequisite: NUR 473.

-477 FAMILY NURSE PRACTITIONER IV 6 sem. hrs.
+FAMILY NURSE PRACTITIONER IV

 Studies issues involved in being a family nurse practitioner.
 Includes clinical capstone preceptorship and synthesis project.
 Prerequisite: NUR 475.

-479 ADVANCED CONCEPTS FOR NURSE LEADERS 3 sem. hrs.
+479 ADVANCED CONCEPTS FOR NURSE LEADERS

+3 sem. hrs.

 Roles and leadership theories are examined, with analysis of health systems and organizational strategies for clinical and human resource management.
 Prerequisite: Graduate standing in Nursing or consent of College.
-481 EXECUTIVE NURSING ADMINISTRATION OF HEALTH SYSTEMS I 4 sem. hrs.

-Outcome analysis, quality management, issues, and the role of the nurse executive are addressed from an ethical, legal, and regulatory foundation.
+EXECUTIVE NURSING ADMINISTRATION OF HEALTH SYSTEMS I Outcome analysis, quality management, issues, and the role of the nurse executive are addressed from an ethical, legal, and regulatory foundation.
 Includes practicum.
 Prerequisite: NUR 479.
-483 EXECUTIVE NURSING ADMINISTRATION OF HEALTH SYSTEMS II 4 sem. hrs.
+483 EXECUTIVE NURSING ADMINISTRATION OF HEALTH SYSTEMS II 4 sem, hrs.

 Capstone seminar and practicum experience related to role responsibilities of the nurse executive.
 Prerequisite: NUR 481 and last-semester standing.

-491 CLINICAL NURSE LEADER I
+CLINICAL NURSE LEADER I

-4 sem. hrs.
+4 sem, hrs.

 Theories and concepts related to the Clinical Nurse Leader role across the health care continuum.
 Prerequisite: NUR 432 and 437, or concurrent registration.

-492 CLINICAL NURSE LEADER II
+CLINICAL NURSE LEADER II 492

-7 sem. hrs.
+7 com hre

 Immersion experience focusing on role of the clinical nurse leader in the practice setting.
-Prerequisite: NUR 491; last-semester standing.
+Prerequisite: NUR 491: lastsemester standing.

-499 MASTER'S THESIS
+MASTER'S THESIS 400

-1-4 sem. hrs.
+1-4 sem hrs

 Refer to General Courses.

-501 PHILOSOPHY OF SCIENCE 3 sem.hrs.
+PHILOSOPHY OF SCIENCE 501 3 sem.hrs.

 Philosophy of science, scientific reasoning, and scientific progress are analyzed for relevance to present-day nursing research.
 Prerequisite: Graduate standing in Nursing or consent of Graduate Director.

-503 THEORETICAL BASIS OF NURSING RESEARCH
+THEORETICAL BASIS OF NURSING RESEARCH

 3 sem. hrs.

 Examination and critical evaluation of the theory development and use from nursing and related disciplines.
 Prerequisite: Graduate standing in Nursing or consent of Graduate Director.

-505 QUANTITATIVE RESEARCH DESIGN 3 sem. hrs.
+QUANTITATIVE RESEARCH DESIGN 3 sem, hrs.

 Examination and application of quantitative scientific research design and methods.
 Prerequisite: Graduate standing in Nursing or consent of Graduate Director.

-507 QUALITATIVE RESEARCH DESIGN

-3 sem. hrs.
+507 OUALITATIVE RESEARCH DESIGN 3 sem. hrs.

 Examination and application of qualitative design and methods.
 Prerequisite: Graduate standing in Nursing or consent of Graduate Director.

-509 INTRODUCTION TO NURSING INFORMATICS
+INTRODUCTION TO 509 NURSING INFORMATICS

 3 sem. hrs.